pengwubj/hw_interview_questions/rtl/multi_counter_variants/README.md

 # Problem

-Maintain a set of counters that can be incremented, decremented of initialized based upon in incoming comamnd.
-The counters are implemented in a single dual-ported synchronous SRAM (or register file).
-Implement a pipeline to compute updates to the counters such that commands can be consumed at the rate of 1 per cycle.
+Maintain a set of counters that can be incremented, decremented of initialized based upon in incoming command.

 # Commentary